 8. Ask questions where people can share their own knowledge or preferences.

 9. Play games.
-Post up photos and ask people to guess the spot.
+Post photos, and ask people to guess the spot.

 Using Facebook(opens in a new tab) or any other social media channel doesn’t need to be complicated.
 There’s no rocket science to it.
 Just post interesting stuff and do so regularly.

-If you need inspiration, go and hit Like on 20 other businesses that are similar to yours from around the world.
+If you need inspiration, go and hit ‘Like’ on 20 other businesses that are similar to yours from around the world.
 They’ll fill your feed every day with new ideas for your business to help you expand in all ways.
+Or let us inspire you with a new website, get in contact(opens in a new tab) today!